Rock your golden years

 A Universal Life policy is one way to build, preserve and share your wealth while giving you more flexibility to spend throughout your retirement.

-As these policies are highly customised, a financial planner can best advise you on setting up one that meets your needs.
+As these policies are highly customised, your Relationship Manager can best advise you on setting up one that meets your needs.

 It’s about a decade into your retirement and you are comfortably enjoying your 70s.
 You’re happy to take your foot off the pedal, and cruise a little... travel less, play less golf... but now you have more quality time with family and friends.
 Your needs are a little simpler, although no less comfortable.
 Some concerns, like healthcare, might come up.
 Fortunately, you have a little more flexibility with your assets.